Call For Abstracts

 - The acceptance notification email will list the presentation format for each accepted abstract.

-- PRESENTING AUTHORS MUST SUBMIT AN EMAIL ADDRESS THEY WILL HAVE ACCESS TO AFTER THE SUBMISSION DEADLINE.
+- PRESENTING AUTHORS MUST SUBMIT AN EMAIL ADDRESS THAT CAN BE ACCESSED AFTER THE SUBMISSION DEADLINE.

-- Presenting authors will be notified of acceptance or rejection of their abstract via email in early August.
+- Presenting authors will be notified of acceptance or rejection of their abstract via email in mid-August.

 - The acceptance notification email will include the presentation format for each accepted abstract.
 Posters will be assigned a number, and oral presentations will be assigned a date and time.